Canon 4000D vs Sony RX100 IV

 The 4000D is a recent model that features in the current product line-up of Canon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 4000D and the Sony RX100 IV?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.